-With a population of 2,671,191 at 2,850 meters above sea level in the Andes Mountains, Ecuador‘s capital is not only the world’s second-highest capital city (after La Paz, Bolivia) but is also a global leader in urban forest conservation.
+With a population of 2,671,191 at 2,850 meters above sea level in the Andes Mountains, Ecuador‘s capital is not only the world’s second-highest capital city (after La Paz, Bolivia) but also a global leader in urban forest conservation.
 Quito has a history of working to protect and restore forests for the benefit of city residents.
-Situated in one of the most biodiverse regions in the world, Quito continues to lead the way in creating linkages between forests in and around the city, and their benefits to people.
+Situated in one of the most biodiverse regions in the world, Quito continues to lead the way in creating linkages between forests in and around the city and their benefits to people.

 “Quito is a city that grows together with its nature, where trees and forests are treated as an integral component in planning nature-based solutions for sustainable development.
 We are thrilled to be part of Cities4Forests as it will be a great support to continue our work in ensuring ecosystem services and connecting rural and urban areas.”

-Together with the Human Cities Coalition, Quito municipality created the Ruta de la Experiencia – a route from the main congress center to the La Mariscal neighbourhood that has been transformed from a road dominated by cars into a pedestrian and cycling-friendly green zone.
+Together with the Human Cities Coalition, Quito municipality created the Ruta de la Experiencia – a route from the main congress center to the La Mariscal neighborhood that has been transformed from a road dominated by cars into a pedestrian and cycling-friendly green zone.

 Embracing its position as the highest capital city in the world, Quito offers the opportunity to have your feet on the ground and your head in the clouds – quite literally.
 Journey from the colonial city streets to the cloud forest jungle to discover the verdant slopes and cloud forests of the Andes, where more than 330 species of birds make their nests and the bright orchid flowers catch your attention.

-The Andean Bear - The Emblem of Quito
+The Andean Bear - The Emblem Of Quito